RobustIntelligence/docs/html/_sources/for_data_scientists/reference/tabular/data_profiling.md.txt

 ```

 ### Arguments
+- `epsilon_multiplier`: float, *default* = 1.0

+    Multiply std dev of column by this value to get
+    epsilon.
+Defaults to 1.
+Epsilon is used in adversarial attacks to perturb
+    numerical columns.
+- `min_integer_epsilon`: int, *default* = 1

+    Minimum epsilon to use for integer columns.
 - `min_nunique_for_numeric`: int, *default* = 10

     Minimum number of unique values in column for it to be considered a numeric column, otherwise its considered categorical.